pyTigerGraph/pyTigerGraph/README.md

 Deletes a token.

+This function works only if [RESP++ authentication is enabled](https://docs.tigergraph.com/admin/admin-guide/user-access-management/user-privileges-and-authentication#rest-authentication).
+If not, an exception will be raised.

 Arguments:
 - `secret`: The secret (string) generated in GSQL using [`CREATE SECRET`](https://docs.tigergraph.com/admin/admin-guide/user-access-management/user-privileges-and-authentication#create-show-drop-secret).
 - `token`: The token requested earlier.
+If not specified, deletes current connection's token, so be careful.
+- `skipNA`: Don't raise exception if specified token does not exist.

+Returns `True` if deletion was successful or token did not exist but `skipNA` was `True`; raises exception otherwise.

 Documentation: [DELETE /requesttoken](https://docs.tigergraph.com/dev/restpp-api/restpp-requests#deleting-tokens)